 Allegheny College, BA ’83, Music

 Kristina Gulick Schaefer joined MIT Sloan in 2011.
-As Associate Dean of External Relations she oversees fundraising efforts involving private support from private individuals, corporations, and foundations, as well as leads the internal management of the School’s resource development and alumni relations operations.
+As Senior Associate Dean for External Relations and International Programs, she oversees fundraising efforts involving private support from private individuals, corporations, and foundations, as well as leads the internal management of the School’s resource development and alumni relations operations.
 She also serves as a key liaison to central MIT Resource Development and the MIT Alumni Association.
 Kristina was previously the vice president for advancement at Simmons College and served as a key member of the Simmons President’s Council.

 Lehigh University, BS, Accounting; Syracuse University, MS, Accounting, JD, Corporate Law

-Jake Cohen is Associate Dean for Undergraduate and Master’s Programs, as well as a Senior Lecturer in Accounting and Law.
+Jake Cohen is Senior Associate Dean for Finance and Administration, as well as a Senior Lecturer in Accounting and Law.